Which is the UK's Best Energy Supplier?

 *Where two suppliers have the same ranking, it’s because they are ranked jointly.

 **Good Energy customers were not polled by Which? so they do not have a ranking or a customer score on the site.

 It’s clear just from a quick glance at the above table that smaller providers generally perform better according to online reviews, though it’s not inevitable that you’ll have a better experience with a smaller provider than a bigger one.
-Octopus is certainly worth considering given its rating on both sites, while Big Six giant EDF’s score on Trustpilot is eye-catchingly positive.
+Octopus is certainly worth considering given its rating on both sites, while energy giant EDF’s score on Trustpilot is eye-catchingly positive.

 Which is the best energy supplier in the UK?

-For help finding the cheapest electricity supplier, see our complete guide, while you can find out all about the UK’s green suppliers on our dedicated page.
+For help finding the a cheap electricity supplier, see our complete guide, while you can find out all about the UK’s green suppliers on our dedicated page.
 For a cross section of the cheapest green providers, however, here’s a quick overview of the cheapest green energy tariffs on the market right now:

 It is, of course, also difficult to ignore Pure Planet, which offers the cheapest 100% renewable tariff we could find and performs excellently on review sites - it’s also a producer of renewable energy, which counts heavily in its favour.

-Ovo is also not far behind in our estimation, offering a good price for renewable energy and proving itself one of the best energy suppliers in terms of complaints resolution - it only falls down when it comes to its number of complaints per 100,000 customers, which is far higher than that of Octopus.
+Ovo is also not far behind in our estimation, offering a good price for renewable energy and proving itself one of the most efficient energy suppliers in terms of complaints resolution - it only falls down when it comes to its number of complaints per 100,000 customers, which is far higher than that of Octopus.